 When planning and designing your mobile DevOps infrastructure, do not fall prey to a tool or platform that actually limits your scalability by the design flaws in the platform architecture or in the business model.
 Instead, you need to demand unlimited scalability, as it will eventually define the speed of your testing and delivery process.

-Below is one example of the scalability that our mobile device testing technology delivers to our customers.
+Below is one example of the scalability that our mobile app testing technology delivers to our customers.
 The test run is executed on 273 devices concurrently, 41 781 test cases are executed and the user gets test results instantly.
 You can try it out by creating a free account here.

-2. Software-Defined-Infrastructure: Continuous optimization
+2. Software-Defined-Infrastructure: Continuous Optimization

 The toolchain should be able to continuously take full advantage of the resources available to ensure the best performance possible at all times.
 Software-defined-infrastructure (SDI) can deliver you the best performance in the changing world.
-Bitbar supports fully customer defined Docker images and virtual machines (VMs) that include exactly the tools and libraries needed by the development teams.
+Bitbar supports fully customer-defined Docker images and virtual machines (VMs) that include exactly the tools and libraries needed by the development teams.
 And the updates on these virtualizations are automated so that the development teams will have the latest tools available to deliver mobile software as required by the business.

-Many of Bitbar Private Cloud customers already take the advantage of the fully customized docker & VM images, where only the physical implementation of the infrastructure is the only static part.
+Many of Bitbar Private Cloud customers already take advantage of the fully customized docker & VM images, where only the physical implementation of the infrastructure is the only static part.
 Forrester Research predicts the SDI will be mainstream in 2018.